Michael L. Hauge

 I was invited to give a graduation address to a small school's graduating seniors.
 This is what I shared.

-Just two weeks ago, I flew back to the United States for four days for my 10 year high school reunion.
-I was fortunate enough to attend a great high school called Deerfield Academy in Massachusetts, USA.
-Every five years the alumni are invited back for a re- union, filled with pomp and circumstance and eating and dancing, and of course, learning how we can best support the school’s financial future through donations.
+Just two weeks ago, I flew back to the United States for four days for my 10-year high school reunion.
+I was fortunate enough to attend a great high school called Deerfield Academy in Massachusetts.
+Every five years the alumni are invited back for a reunion, filled with pomp and circumstance and eating and dancing.

-My five best friends and I rented a nearby house for two days before the reunion to prop- erly spent time together before diving back in to reconnect with the other 45 classmates we had who would later attend the reunion.
-The house was nothing fancy, but it has a grill outside and a small fire pit, to which we crowded around and talked until the early hours of the morning, looking up at the stars, and watching the sparks crackle from the fire before eventually disappearing into the crisp spring air.
+My five best friends and I rented a nearby house for two days before the reunion to spend time together before reconnecting with the other 45 classmates who would later attend.
+The house was nothing fancy, but it had a grill outside and a small fire pit, around which we crowded and talked until the early hours of the morning, looking up at the stars and watching the sparks crackle from the fire before eventually disappearing into the crisp spring air.

-Around the fire, just like you might imagine from a Hollywood movie, though a really long and boring one, we shared all that we had learned over the last ten years since graduating from high school, what we had enjoyed, what we wish we had done differently, and where we hoped the next ten years would take us.
+Around the fire, just like you might imagine from a Hollywood movie — though a really long and boring one — we shared all that we had learned over the last ten years since graduating from high school: what we had enjoyed, what we wished we had done differently, and where we hoped the next ten years would take us.

 Of course there were regrets about drinking too much beer in college from one person.
-Another said he didn’t drink enough beer.
+Another said he didn't drink enough beer.
 One said he wished he had spent more time attending classes.
-Another said he should have cut class more often to enjoy time in the area surrounding his college campus.
-One is about to get married to his long-time girl- friend later this year.
+Another said he should have cut class more often to enjoy time around his college campus.
+One is about to get married to his long-time girlfriend later this year.
 Others have expressed their youth still has another decade before wanting to settle down.

-So, you might be asking yourselves, what exactly did I learn in college related to personal growth?
+So, what exactly did I learn in college related to personal growth?

 I showed up in the fall of 2008, just ten years ago, to Hanover, New Hampshire, to attend my first term at Dartmouth College.
-I was pretty set on pursuing something mathemati- cal and engineering focused, I thought.
+I was pretty set on pursuing something mathematical and engineering focused.
 My favorite subjects in high school were math and physics and my senior year graduation project was to build a solar-powered electric car from scratch with the help of classmates.
-Statistics and calculus were never supremely easy to me, but they were never that challenging either.
-I thought that I was going to pur- sue a maker or builder career and one in which numbers would play a crucial role.
+Statistics and calculus were never supremely easy for me, but they were never that challenging either.
+I thought I was going to pursue a maker or builder career.

 Little did I know I would never finish a single math or physics course in my time in college.

 Instead, during my freshman year, I changed my focus to Philosophy, Economics, and Asian Studies (specifically religions of East Asia).
-Had I stayed for all four years of school, I would have graduated with a triple major, but as I will share with you momentarily, what I learned is that reflecting on plans and pains can lead to growth in unexpected places.
+Had I stayed for all four years of school, I would have graduated with a triple major.
+But what I learned is that reflecting on plans and pains can lead to growth in unexpected places.

 Pain + Reflection = Growth

-Academically, I found that during my first year in college I spent little time or effort actual- ly engaging with professor’s comments on my work.
+Academically, I found that during my first year in college I spent little time or effort actually engaging with professors' comments on my work.
 I would receive a paper back, glance through it, look at the grade at the bottom, and shove it into a desk drawer or folder.
 It was my interpretation that only the weaker students actually approached the professor for extra help and guidance.
-Instead, over the rest of my time at Dartmouth, I learned that it was the top students who explored more deeply how they could improve their writing and project work through long discussions with professors and by submitting written re- flection pieces on what they could have done to deliver a higher-quality finished product.
+Instead, over the rest of my time at Dartmouth, I learned that it was the top students who explored more deeply how they could improve their writing and project work through long discussions with professors and by submitting written reflection pieces on what they could have done to deliver higher-quality finished products.

 Stress + Rest = Growth